Charles Woods Despatch

-In 1854 Sir Charles Wood, the President of the Board of Control sent his recommendations known as “Woods Despatch of 1854” to India reorganizing the whole structure of education.
+In 1854, Sir Charles Wood, Chairman of the Control Board, sent his recommendations known as “Woods Despatch of 1854” to India reorganizing the entire educational system.

 The wood’s dispatch laid the foundations of the modern education system.